krei-se/three.krei.se/README.md

 ## Graph structure

-The base idea is the structure of a directed cyclic graph that runs with a repeat-counter to allow infinite (brain and CNS neuron) or finite (motor and sensoric neurons) loops through subgraphs that point back to higher levels of the graph.
+The base idea is the structure of a directed cyclic graph that runs with a repeat-counter to "tire" a graph any time it accesses a connected graph.
+This solution allows infinite (brain and CNS neuron) or finite (motor and sensoric neurons) loops through subgraphs that point back to already visited graphs.

+Why would i need that?
+Well if you have a neuron or function that outputs different on changed conditions (as your brain does) you may visit a neuron more often than once.
+Usually a loop-detection is in place to make sure you derive a tree from a cyclic graph without recursion - but we want a network like the brain that has different outputs each time it's accessed.

-This solution took me 8 years to come up with.
-The neurons get tired after n repeat access to connected neurons.
-This way you can solve the recursive graph problem without relying on external supervision, thus not crashing the system with recursion while still holding all advantages of fractal design.
+This solution took me 8 years to come up with and should include all improvements from fractal-design and pure functions from category theory.

-Any tree-structured property can be queried infinite times without raising the counter - ONLY accessing connected graphs raise the counter.
+Any tree-structured property (body maps f.e. or whatever directory you add) can be queried infinite times without raising the counter, so you don't have to worry to tire a graph by accident just because you query a property multiple times.
+ONLY accessing connected graphs raise the counter.

 To stay human readable you should consider limiting the number of connected graphs to 7 +- 2 (Millersche Zahl) and train the network with this limitation.
-This way any decision the graph makes can be explained to a human.
+This way any decision the graph makes can be explained to a human in a ~7 word sentence.

 eva()-method is a placeholder, im still building virtual bodies with sensors to train the network on capsulated methods embedding category theory categories.